Rob-Jay/Mobile-dev/README.md

 If the **search term is left blank, all advertisements** with the matching price range will be returned.

 If **no price range is described, all advertisements will be returned**.

+After a sucessful search of a product you will be presented with the following details;
+- Title
+- Description
+- Picture
+- Quality
+- Price
+- Location
+These details are created by the seller and are associted with the searched product.

 ## Viewing Advertisements
 Advertisements can be viewed by tapping the interested advertisement on the **home screen**, **search screen**, or the **profile screen**.